How to Do Payroll in Ohio: What Every Employer Needs to Know

 Ohio Payroll Laws, Taxes & Regulations

 As with any state, you should follow the federal law for income taxes, Social Security, Medicare, and Federal Unemployment Tax Act (FUTA) taxes.
-Please note: you’ll need to withhold 6.2% of each employee’s earnings for Social Security and 1.45% for Medicare; you’ll also pay a matching amount.
+You’ll need to withhold 6.2% of each employee’s earnings for Social Security and 1.45% for Medicare, then you’ll also pay a matching amount.
 Income taxes vary and are paid by the employee.

 Ohio Taxes